danger/danger-js/README.md

 You can use Danger to codify your teams norms, leaving humans to think about harder problems.

-Danger JS currently works with GitHub and Travis CI, Circle CI, Semaphore, Jenkins, Docker Cloud, surf-build, Codeship, Drone, Buildkite, buddybuild or VSTS.
+Danger JS currently works with GitHub and Travis CI, Circle CI, Semaphore, Jenkins, Docker Cloud, surf-build, Codeship, Drone, Buildkite, buddybuild or Visual Studio Team Services.

 ## For example?